 - 4.1 Key controls relating to risks, internal control (including financial management), and governance processes are identified by managers as part of the governance framework and recorded on risk registers.
 These are consolidated into the strategic risk register at a corporate level. - 4.2 Internal Audit, as part of its planned review of internal controls regularly evaluates the key controls to determine their adequacy and also carries out tests to confirm the level of compliance.
-Together the results of each review enable an audit opinion on effectiveness to be provided to management, and any actions for improvement to be agreed. - 4.3 External sources of assurance include the annual opinion and value for money conclusion by external auditors, and statutory inspections by Her Majesty's Inspector of Constabulary and Fire and Rescue Service (HMICFRS).
+Together the results of each review enable ar audit opinion on effectiveness to be provided to management, and any actions for improvement to be agreed. - 4.3 External sources of assurance include the annual opinion and value for money conclusion by external auditors, and statutory inspections by His Majesty's Inspector of Constabulary and Fire and Rescue Service (HMICFRS).
 These reports are subject to consideration by senior management and appropriate responses are agreed to any recommendations for improvements.
 The reports are normally approved in public and published.
+External sources of validation are being increasingly used to inform assessment of the organisations performance. - 4.4 The PEEL Inspection report for 21/22 highlights two areas that require improvement.
+These relate to preventing crime and responding to the public.
+The actions at section 6 include the change in the operating model to be more geographic based to enhance neighbourhood policing to prevent crime and actions in Contact Management to improve the response time for 101 non-emergency calls to improve responding to the public as summarised by HMICFRS below:

-External sources of validation are being increasingly used to inform assessment of the organisations performance. - 4.4 In conjunction with specialist Internal Audit support, the Constabulary has also applied the CIPFA Counter Fraud self-assessment tool to identify potential opportunities for enhancement. - 4.5 The financial year 2020/21 was a shadow year for the implementation of the CIPFA Financial Management Code.
+4.5 In conjunction with specialist Internal Audit support, the Constabulary has also applied the CIPFA Counter Fraud self-assessment tool to identify potential opportunities for enhancement

+4.6 The Constabulary must comply with the CIPFA Financial Management Code.
 The FM Code is a self-assessment of financial management within an organisation.
 The Code is written with Councils in mind and therefore we have been informed by CIPFA that police organisations will need to make their own common sense adjustments to the requirements of the Code to make it relevant for policing and that some sections will need to be disregarded.
 There is no guidance on the level of evidence that is required to support this assessment, but a desktop exercise performed drew the conclusion that the Constabulary is compliant with the principles of the FM Code.
+The FM Code process was subject to an internal audit review which reported a 'substantial' audit opinion.